HELPING CHILDREN LOSE WEIGHT

 Vitamins.
 B-complex vitamins, vitamins A, C, E, K and others as well are also vital for the metabolism of sugars and other foods.
 Thus deficiencies of vitamins, as well as of minerals, can cause obesity most easily.

-Need For Supplements.
-Most of the worldÕs soil is deficient in minerals.
 Refining of food just makes this problem all the more serious.
 Thus, supplements are required if children are to be healthy.

-Many also require digestive help, although this is hard to give because these supplements tend to taste bitter.
-An excellent supplement that has been given to all people for centuries is called Swedish bitters.
-Bitter items assist the digestion in many instances.
+Some children also require digestive help, although this is hard to give because these supplements tend to taste bitter.
+Switching to sea salt also adds minerals to the diet.

-FOOD ALLERGIES
+FOOD SENSITIVITIES

-Weight gain is a common symptom of food allergies.
-The most common allergic foods include wheat and commercial cowÕs milk products.
+Weight gain is a common symptom of food allergy or sensitivity.
+The most common allergic foods include wheat and commercial cowŐs milk products.
 These foods are very hybridized today.
 This means they have been greatly altered so they are much less healthful than the original product 100 years ago.
-We recommend all children avoid these foods, although some butter is fine.
-Organic cows dairy is also better for most children.
-Goat milk products are also much better, especially for young children.

-Spelt is a close relative to wheat and is best avoided by most children, although it is better than wheat.
-Other whole grains in moderation are fine for most children.
 Some children, however, are sensitive to all gluten-containing food.
 In this case, they must avoid all the gluten grains, such as oats, rye and barley as well as wheat.

 WHY SOME CHILDREN OVEREAT